BACK

 The average property tax rate in Michigan is 1.38%, according to Rocket Mortgage.
 This places Michigan’s current average property tax rate as the 14th highest in the U.S. However, keep in mind that property taxes vary widely depending on the specific county of Michigan and the value of the home.

-In the first quarter of 2024, 1 in every 1,435 Michigan homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, Michigan’s foreclosure rate is about average compared to other states.
+In the first quarter of 2024, 1 in every 5,307 Michigan homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, Michigan's foreclosure rate is about average compared to other states, and places it at 31st overall.

 Hottest Local Markets in Michigan